-- a.- Course Guide (in Spanish only) and simplified programme (syllabus and norms). - b.- Tutorial timetables and lecturers' contact information. - c.- Dates of official examinations when they come out (according to official rules and regulations, examination dates are published 10 days prior to the examinations being held). - d.- Multiple-choice tests similar to those that will have to be done in theoretical assessment tests for the subject (periodic tests and partial and final examinations). - e.- Noticeboard with notices and news of how the course is progressing.
+- a.- Course Guide (in Spanish only) and simplified programme (syllabus and norms). - b.- Tutorial timetables and lecturers' contact information. - c.- Dates of official examinations when they come out (according to official rules and regulations, examination dates are published 10 days prior to the examinations being held). - d.- Noticeboard with notices and news of how the course is progressing.

-5.- STUDENT'S PERSONAL WORK
+5. - STUDENT'S PERSONAL WORK